artis3n/ansible-role-tailscale/README.md

 >
 > ...
 >
-> In Tailscale v1.8 or greater, if you forget to specify a flag you added before, the CLI will warn you and provide a copyable command that includes all existing flags.
+> In Tailscale v1.8 or later, if you forget to specify a flag you added before, the CLI will warn you and provide a copyable command that includes all existing flags.

 <small>